 Strange Lights Over Garth Mountain: critic Gareth Smith reviews Gwenifer Raymond’s second album, a Welsh twist on American Primitive.

 The distinct sense of uncanniness pervading Gwenifer Raymond’s new album emerges mostly, but not entirely, from its eight unsettling tracks.
-The title, Strange Lights Over Garth Mountain, immediately invokes an incongruity between the familiar and the unusual, the everyday and the otherworldly, which sets the scene for what is to follow.
-The album cover is similarly disquieting, featuring a po-faced Raymond posing near a wedding-cake which is topped by hideous bride and groom dolls.
-This sense of warped conventionality and self-conscious eeriness reflects the tone and structure of the album itself, creating expectations that the songs then fulfill.
+The title, Strange Lights Over Garth Mountain, immediately invokes an incongruity between the familiar and the unusual, every day and the otherworldly, which sets the scene for what is to follow.
+The album cover is similarly disquieting, featuring a po-faced Raymond posing near a wedding cake which is topped by the hideous bride and groom dolls.
+This sense of warped conventionality and self-conscious eeriness reflects the tone and structure of the album itself, creating expectations that the songs then fulfil.
 The result, beginning with the suitably entrancing ‘Incantation’, is too eclectic and unusual for simple designation as a ‘folk album’.

 While there are obvious continuities with Raymond’s You Were Never Much of a Dancer (2018), Strange Lights Over Garth Mountain is more compact, more musically experimental and, by Raymond’s own admission, less immediately indebted to the folk and blues tradition.
 In her first album, Raymond presented a ‘Requiem for John Fahey’, widely acknowledged as the Godfather of the American Primitive style and a key influence on her work.
 In Strange Lights, there is instead a ‘Eulogy for a Dead French Composer’, suggesting a more complex, and humorous, engagement with her musical antecedents.
 As Raymond notes on her website, ‘all of those dead men are hard to shake’.